cha0s/shrub/docs/hook/shrubCorePreBootstrap.md

 ### Mitigate slow build times

-If your package `require`s heavy modules, you should require them in an implementation of hook `preBootstrap`.
-For instance, say you have a package
+If your package `require`s heavy modules, you should require them in an implementation of hook `shrubCorePeBootstrap`.
+For instance, say you have a package like:
-like:

 ```javascript
 var someHeavyModule = require('some-heavy-module');